ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 ## Local Definitions

-Local definitions are like global definitions, except the name is only bound inside an expression.
-They are introduced by the `let … = … in …` expression.
-The name bound before the `in` keyword is only bound in the expression after the `in` keyword.
+Local definitions are like global definitions, except the name is only bound inside an expression:
 ```ocaml
 # let d = 2 * 3 in d * 7;;
 - : int = 42